Interoperability#

 TypeError – Unable to find a corresponding PyPaddle data type.

-To convert a Paddle CUDA stream to a Warp CUDA stream and vice versa, Warp provides the following functions:
+To convert a Paddle CUDA stream to a Warp CUDA stream and vice versa, Warp provides the following function:

 Convert from a Paddle CUDA stream to a Warp CUDA stream.